lheisey/ppv-addons/README.md

 ## Description ##

-Helpul shortcodes for displaying lists of posts on a page.
+Helpful shortcodes for displaying lists of posts on a page.
 Includes filters to allow output to be customized in your theme's functions.php.
 There is also a custom taxonomy created and functionality to display the featured post image in RSS feeds.

 ## Shortcodes Included ##